 If you are the system operator, talk with your system programmer about the defined operating procedures for your installation before performing any of the tasks described in this section.
-In MVS, NetView commands and CLISTS can be entered from system consoles by using the designator prefix character (% is the default) defined for the NetView Subsystem.
+In MVS, NetView commands and CLISTS can be entered from system consoles by using the designator prefix character (% is the default).
 Note: If you are not the system operator, your operator identification probably will not let you perform the activities described in this section.